An app-o-rama for hundreds of dollars? 8 Comments

 Now, there are plenty of 0% offers, but not many ways to earn 4 or 5% in interest easily.

 But something else is around that can be just as lucrative.

 Now you can earn tens of thousands of points that can be used for cash back or travel rewards just by signing up for cards.

 You donâ€™t have to limit yourself to one card.
 In fact you can apply for several cards throughout the year to earn thousands of dollars in rewards.
 And you donâ€™t have to mess around with moving money into and out of a savings account to earn them.

-Most airline cards have big intro deals, like the latest Delta credit card offers for 30,000 or more miles, or cash back cards that can offer a couple hundred dollars in rewards for signing up.
+Most airline cards have big intro deals, like the latest airline credit card offers for 30,000 or more miles, or cash back cards that can offer a couple hundred dollars in rewards for signing up.